 This page may contain affiliate links.
 Learn More.

 Getting kids to clean up after themselves can be the biggest chore of all.
 Here are 7 ways to teach your kids to have a clean room.
+And when you’re running a home daycare, you NEED kids to do their part.

 It’s much easier just to do the cleaning yourself, but this doesn’t teach your kids how to care for their own things.